rafael-santiago/zacarias/CONTRIBUTING.md

 There is no absolute truth (a.k.a unicorn) when talking about code style, anyway, this is the truth that I have been taking into consideration here.

 - Replace tabs with spaces.
 Each tab must be equal to eight spaces.
+Use one tab to indent to the next level;
+- Avoid trailing spaces at the end of the lines;
 - Comments are good;
 - Tests are awesome (use the testing library used by the project <https://github.com/rafael-santiago/cutest>);
 - If your test need a human to drive it, sorry but your test is a kind of crap;